Parsl/parsl/docs/userguide/data.rst

 Globus
 ^^^^^^

-The `globus` scheme is used to reference files that can be accessed using Globus (a guide to using Globus is avaialble `here
+The `globus` scheme is used to reference files that can be accessed using Globus (a guide to using Globus is available `here
 <https://docs.globus.org/how-to/get-started/>`_).
 A file using the Globus scheme must specify the UUID of the Globus
 endpoint and a path to the file on the endpoint, for example: